Forsythia are those ornamental flowering bushes that you see blooming everywhere this time of year (at least around

 A jar full of forsythia blossoms smells heavenly, almost like a mixture of honeysuckle and jasmine.
-For this reason, I decided to scent my soap with some Jasmine Absolute that I bought HERE from Mountain Rose Herbs.
-It was the perfect choice!
-I used Bramble Berry’s free online fragrance calculator (use it HERE) to help me figure out the amount I wanted.
+For this reason, I decided to scent my soap with some Jasmine Absolute that I bought from Mountain Rose Herbs.
+It was the perfect choice at the time!

-Jasmine Absolute is on the very expensive side, but fortunately, a little bit goes a long way.
+However, Jasmine Absolute is on the very expensive side, especially these days.
 If it’s too expensive for your budget (and it normally is for mine too – I just happened to have some on hand I hadn’t used for another project) then you can leave this unscented or try adding lemongrass or your favorite essential oil instead.
 So, don’t feel like you have to break the bank to make this soap.
 Use what you have.